aws-amplify/amplify-ios-samples/Photo-Sharing-Sample/README.md

 ```
 Press enter at the following prompts to accept the default values.
 ```
 ?
-Enter a name for the project (PhotoSharing)
+Enter a name for the project (PhotoSharingSample)
 ?
 Initialize the project with the above configuration?
 (Y/n) ?
 Select the authentication method you want to use: (Use arrow keys) ❯ AWS profile